The second house from a circa 1895 postcard

-Earlier Houses: A circa 1490 house, with 16th and 17th century alterations and additions, was the birthplace of Lady Jane Grey (1537-54), who was queen of England for nine days before being overthrown and executed by Mary I. In 1696 William III visited Bradgate.
-The House was abandoned in 1719, after which it slowly slipped into decay.
-The ruins of the House, today a Scheduled Ancient Monument, is one of the earliest brick buildings in Leicestershire and an early example of a country house built without defenses.
-The ruins of the House, together with the watermill and the formal garden, are visible today at the center of the Park.
+• Earlier Houses: A circa 1490 house, with 16th and 17th century alterations and additions, was the birthplace of Lady Jane Grey (1537-54, queen of England for nine days before being overthrown and executed by Mary I).
+In 1696 William III visited Bradgate.
+The house, one of the earliest brick buildings in Leicestershire and an early example of a country house built without defenses, was abandoned in 1719, after which it slowly slipped into decay.
+The ruinous house is today a Scheduled Ancient Monument.

 Built / Designed For: 7th Earl of Stamford

-House & Family History: The 19th century Bradgate House was a calendar house: it had 365 windows, 52 rooms, and 12 chimneys.
+House & Family History: The second (19th century) Bradgate House was a calendar house: it had 365 windows, 52 rooms, and 12 chimneys.

-Garden & Outbuildings: In 1928 Bradgate Park was sold by the heirs of the Grey family to Charles Bennion, who, in conjunction with Leicester County Council, settled ownership of the Park in a trust to be managed “in perpetuity as an open space or public park for the purposes of recreation” for the people of Leicestershire.
-There is a fine folly in the Park known as Old John; built in 1784 by the 5th Earl of Stamford, it sits on top of the highest hill in the Park.
-The Grade II*-listed 19th century Jacobean style Stables (which accommodated 50 horses) and Kennels are ruinous.
+• Garden & Outbuildings: In 1928 Bradgate Park was sold by the heirs of the Grey family to Charles Bennion, who, in conjunction with Leicester County Council, placed ownership of the park in a trust to be managed “in perpetuity as an open space or public park for the purposes of recreation” for the people of Leicestershire.
+The folly known as Old John, built in 1784 by the 5th Earl of Stamford, it sits on top of the highest hill in the park.
+The Grade II*-listed 19th century Jacobean style stables (which accommodated 50 horses) and kennels are ruinous.
+The ruins of the watermill and the remains of the formal garden are also visible.

 Date: 1856